jju/stubbl/teams/carcosantatters.md

 The Tatters thrive on teamwork and defense, neither of which lends itself well to big flashy stars taking over a match.
 Back in the Old-Era [[BSEncef]] (now the team's manager) was a big flashy star, but he hasn't tried to develop that kind of mindset in the current players. [[Gention]] had been holding things down as the best player for the last couple of tournaments (since the awful GCVII campaign in which there was a major redevelopment), but [[Sparrow]] will soon be taking her place and may emerge as the next superstar.

-pre-GCX: Though [[Pierre]] is third on the team for SPP, it was in flux until quite late whether he would suit up for the GCX season.
+Though [[Pierre]] is third on the team for SPP, it was in flux until quite late whether he would suit up for the GCX season.
 Also of note, [[Adeno]] was an old veteran who didn't do much in the revitalization but has played for the team by far the longest.

 ### Management

+BSEncef runs the team cheaply but humbly.
+He basically has a grind it out ethic that a lot of fans and other players respect.

 ### Fans